mysql/mysql-utilities/doc/man/mysqldiff.rst

 .. option:: --force

    Do not halt at the first difference found.
-Process all objects.
+Process all objects to find all differences.

 .. option:: --quiet, -q